sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 >A year is a leap year if:
 >
 >- the year is divisible by 4;
->- the year is not divisible by 100;
+>- and the year is not divisible by 100;
->- exceptions are years that are divisible by 400, which are also leap years.
+>- except when the year is divisible by 400 (because then it is still a leap year)

 To find a good set of test cases, often referred to as a *test suite*, we split the program into *classes*.